In Saturn's Rings: Background

-Sparked by Cassini's arrival at Saturn in 2004 and the media's lack of coverage, van Vuuren produced two art films about space exploration.
+Sparked by Cassini's arrival at Saturn in 2004 and the media's lack of coverage, Stone produced two art films about space exploration.
 Photos from space missions — including images of Saturn taken by Cassini — were included.
-But van Vuuren was not satisfied with the results so he did not release them.
+But Stone was not satisfied with the results so did not release them.

-While listening to the Adagio for Strings by Samuel Barber one day in 2006, van Vuuren conceived the idea of creating moving images of Saturn based on a pan-and-scan 2.5-D effect he had seen in the 2002 documentary The Kid Stays in the Picture.
+While listening to the Adagio for Strings by Samuel Barber one day in 2006, Stone conceived the idea of creating moving images of Saturn based on a pan-and-scan 2.5-D effect they had seen in the 2002 documentary The Kid Stays in the Picture.
 The technique involves creating a 3-D perspective using still photographs.
 (The Adagio for Strings would later become part of the soundtrack for In Saturn's Rings.)

 Outside In (2004–2012)

-After having success with a black-and-white HD animation of Saturn images from the Cassini mission based on The Kid Stays in the Picture effect, van Vuuren wrote a script for a 12-minute film about why space should be explored.
-He envisioned the film, which he called Outside In, showing at planetariums, museums, and film festivals.
+After having success with a black-and-white HD animation of Saturn images from the Cassini mission based on The Kid Stays in the Picture effect, Stone wrote a script for a 12-minute film about why space should be explored.
+They envisioned the film, which they called Outside In, showing at planetariums, museums, and film festivals.

-James Hyder, editor of the large film format journal LF Examiner, learned about van Vuuren's project and told him it belonged on the giant screen.
-Inspired by Hyder's encouragement as well as a viewing of the IMAX film Magnificent Desolation: Walking on the Moon 3D, van Vuuren committed himself to making his film in large format.
+James Hyder, editor of the large film format journal LF Examiner, learned about Stone's project and told them it belonged on the giant screen.
+Inspired by Hyder's encouragement as well as a viewing of the IMAX film Magnificent Desolation: Walking on the Moon 3D, Stone committed themselves to making their film in large format.

-Van Vuuren spent the next three years doing numerous rewrites and reworks of his film.
-He was unable to create a script using narration in classic documentary format that was able to express what he felt the images were conveying.
-An avid fan of the film 2001: A Space Odyssey, directed by Stanley Kubrick, van Vuuren finally found his moment of clarity during his annual viewing of that movie in 2009.
-"There are only 11 minutes of dialog in 2001's 140 minutes," van Vuuren told LF Examiner in 2012.
+Stone spent the next three years doing numerous rewrites and reworks of the film.
+They was unable to create a script using narration in classic documentary format that was able to express what they felt the images were conveying.
+An avid fan of the film 2001: A Space Odyssey, directed by Stanley Kubrick, Stone finally found their moment of clarity during their annual viewing of that movie in 2009.
+"There are only 11 minutes of dialog in 2001's 140 minutes," Stone told LF Examiner in 2012.
 "I realized what Kubrick and writer Arthur C. Clarke understood: space is universal, primal, infinite.
 Words simply fail to convey the experience of exploring space."

-As a result, van Vuuren eliminated the narration entirely and instead, allows the images and music to give each viewer a personalized experience of Saturn.
+As a result, Stone eliminated the narration entirely and instead, allows the images and music to give each viewer a personalized experience of Saturn.